s3nt1n3lz21/BellInequalityResearch/README.md

 - Doesn't seem to work for n = 4 comparing to literature.
 - Include a check of the correlator coefficient list to see if it is all zeros.
 - Check the algorithm works for first index.
-- Instead of checking whether a coefficient is zero check whether it is very close to zero e.g within 10^7, this may help deal with precision errors.
+- Instead of checking whether a coefficient is zero check whether it is very close to zero e.g within 10^7, this may help deal with precision errors and speed up the calculation.
-- Check magnitude of vector b
-- Go through code with these states, using breakpoints.

-OTHER:
-- Tidy up main code.
-- Write the readme explanation and usage.
-- Look at handle variables.

-PERSONAL:
-- Set up Git so i don't have to put in the password every time.